-Climate Change And Deforestation Mean Earth's Trees Are Younger and Shorter
+Climate Change And Deforestation Mean Earth's Trees Are Younger And Shorter

 The forests of today will not be the forests of tomorrow.

-Rising temperatures, deforestation, development and climate-induced disasters are transforming the very makeup of the Earth's forests, new research published in the journal Science finds.
+Rising temperatures, deforestation, development and climate-induced disasters are transforming the very makeup of Earth's forests, new research published in the journal Science finds.

 Older, bigger trees — stalwarts in their respective ecosystems — are being lost at an alarming rate, making the planet's collective forests shorter and younger.